Infineon/deepcraft-public-unit-library/Tutorials/CreatingUnits.md

 ![Attach Input and Output](Images/3_5-AttachInputAndOutputNativeUnit.png)

 1. Open the Graph-UX project containing the unit.
-2. Drag and drop the `.imunit` file from the unit folder into the Graph.
+2. Drag and drop the `.imunit` file from the unit folder into the Canvas.
 3. Add a capture device and a data track to the graph and connect them to the unit.

 ### 3.5 Adding Input Parameters to the Unit